 The law of religious liberty as developed by the Supreme Court since 1947 does not lend itself to simple summation.
 When it comes to the “free exercise” of sincerely held religious beliefs, the government must make reasonable accommodations or exceptions to otherwise generally applicable laws to allow such exercise.
 When it comes to the “establishment” of religion, generally, the government cannot take action to favor one religion over another, or religion over the lack of religion.

-Current Battles Over Religious Liberty
+Continued Battles Over Religious Liberty

 Ongoing Evolution from the Pilgrims to a Religiously Tolerant Society